 At the annual meeting, eleven directors are nominated to hold office until the next annual meeting of shareholders or until their successors are elected and qualified.
-All the director nominees have been previously elected by our shareholders, except for Robert Culp whom the Board appointed in January 2013.
+All the director nominees have been previously elected by our shareholders.
 If any nominee named below is unable to serve as a director (an event the Board does not anticipate), the proxy will be voted for a substitute nominee, if any, designated by the Board.